pianop477/PIANO-FOOD-POINT-FINAL-PROJECT/README.md

 ## Role of admin (manager) after logged in:
-i.
-To view and delete orders sent by customers ii.
-To view, add, update and delete menus list. iii.
-To view, update and delete list of customers registered in the system. iv.
+To view and delete orders sent by customers
+To view, add, update and delete menus list.
+To view, update and delete list of customers registered in the system.
 To update customer’s user type from normal customer to admin or vice versa.
 So after being admin you assign him or her other roles.
 (Shift customer to admin).
-v.
-To logout in the system after use. vi.
-To forget password if not remembered. vii.
+To logout in the system after use.
+To forget password if not remembered.
 To reply a message to his customers after receiving their orders.

 	So, customer send orders of food he or she likes and the order will be sent to admin.
 	After order sent to admin, admin will able to track the following details;